1 Dead After Shooting At Tulsa Apartment Complex

 Video

-Police say one person is dead after a shooting Wednesday morning at the Sierra Pointe Apartments near I-44 and Highway 169.
+Police say a man is dead after a shooting Wednesday morning at the Sierra Pointe Apartments near I-44 and Highway 169.

 Keep up-to-date with everything that happens in your world.